thanasipantazides/XRayQuadrics.jl/docs/src/index.md

 ```@meta
-CurrentModule = XRayTrace
+CurrentModule = XRayQuadrics
 ```

-# XRayTrace Documentation
+# XRayQuadrics Documentation

-Documentation for the [XRayTrace](https://github.com/thanasipantazides/XRayTrace.jl) module.
+Documentation for the [XRayQuadrics](https://github.com/thanasipantazides/XRayQuadrics.jl) module.

 ## Overview
-`XRayTrace.jl` offers a suite of ray tracing tools designed to model x-ray interactions with optical systems such as telescopes, filters, and detectors.
+`XRayQuadrics.jl` offers a suite of ray tracing tools designed to model x-ray interactions with optical systems such as telescopes, filters, and detectors.

 ## Theory